 Estadio BBVA Bancomer

-Architecture, Brand Activation, Landscape Design
+Architecture, Brand Activation, Landscape Architecture

 CHALLENGE.
 Estadio BBVA Bancomer sits at the heart of the restored Parque la Pastora, Monterrey’s latest recreational and leisure destination.
 This venue challenges the expectations of a modern world-class soccer stadium.